ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

 The physics subdirectory in the ``gfsphysics`` directory  is not used or supported as part of this release (all physics is available through the :term:`CCPP` using the repository described in :numref:`Table %s <Repo_Structure>`).

+..
+   COMMENT: Should we omit CMakeLists.txt, CMakeModules, driver (which I added) or add a description?
+   COMMENT: Should we omit NEMS directory, which doesn't seem to be part of the repo anymore?
+   ├── NEMS                  -------- NOAA Earth Modeling System framework